CambridgeEngineering/PartIB-Computing-Device-Programming/h-bridge.rst

    L298N H bridge connections.

 - Connect an external DC power supply to the ground and +12V Power pins terminal.
 The power voltage doesn't need to be 12 V. Any value from 3.2 V to 40 V would work.
 This power must not be taken from the microcontroller itself.
 Pay attention to NOT reverse polarity.
+Always double-check your connections before powering on the circuit to avoid damaging your components.

 - Here, we will use only one of the two H-bridges.
 The load will be connected to the Output A terminals.